dendriel/rozsa-events-collector/README.md

 values will fall back to the general configuration values `custom-id` and `x-flow-custom` respectively.
 If no general configuration is defined, the default configuration will be used (`id` and `x-flow`).

+# Library Development

+## Modules

+- **lib** [rozsa-events-collector-starter] - main module with library source code
+- **demo-app** - application with library sample usage and tests
+- **demo-server** - minimal application with a collection endpoint

+## Running

+**demo-app** and **demo-server** run as plain spring-boot web applications.
+You may want to use the _services_ feature from Intellij to manage both apps running at the same time.

+The **library** may be developed and tested by using its unit tests or integration tests.
+Occasionally, it's interesting to use the demo-app and demo-server to validate some complex features.

+To publish the library locally use:

+`./gradlew :rozsa-events-collector-starter:publishToMavenLocal`

 ## TODO